Which city is cheaper, Portland, Maine or Atlantic City?

 Atlantic City usually gets less rain in October than Portland, Maine.
 Atlantic City gets 2.6 inches (67 mm) of rain, while Portland, Maine receives 3.3 inches (84 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Atlantic City and Portland, Maine.
+Many visitors come to Atlantic City in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Portland, Maine for the Christmas ambience, the shopping scene, and the cuisine during these months.

 Portland, Maine can be very cold during winter.
 Atlantic City can get quite cold in the winter.
 In the winter, Atlantic City is much warmer than Portland, Maine.
-Typically, the winter temperatures in Atlantic City in January are around 31°F (-0°C), and Portland, Maine is about 21°F (-6°C).
+Typically, the winter temperatures in Atlantic City in January average around 31°F (-0°C), and Portland, Maine averages at about 21°F (-6°C).

 Atlantic City usually receives less sunshine than Portland, Maine during winter.
 Atlantic City gets 146 hours of sunny skies, while Portland, Maine receives 163 hours of full sun in the winter.